DallanQ/castles_of_burgundy/QA.md

 No. Each player is given a start castle tile (the dark green one).
 If you look at the back of the rules book, there is a section confirming that players can place this start castle on any of the four valid castle spots at the start of the game, rather than on the middle spot on board #1.

 [adding-ship-to-estate-not-enough-storage-for-all-g](https://boardgamegeek.com/thread/1760003/adding-ship-to-estate-not-enough-storage-for-all-g)

-> Adding Ship to Estate, Not Enough Storage for all Goods Selected

-Leave in depot.
-Page 5 of the rulebook under Ship action, paragraph three. "... leaves behind any goods he cannot store."

 [starting-castle-points](https://boardgamegeek.com/thread/1631361/starting-castle-points)